cds-snc/covid-alert-data/README.md

 This indicates the number of users who entered a one-time key, confirming a positive COVID diagnosis within the app and initiating exposure notification alerts to phones that they were in contact with.
 This is the in-app equivalent of the [server-side OTKs entered metric]((#otks-claimed-server-side-data)).

 * These figures are smaller than the [OTKs entered into the app according to the server](#otks-claimed-server-side-data) (which gives a more accurate overall total).
   * These differences are because in-app figures don’t include OTKs claimed in older versions of the app, before the in-app metric was introduced; the app didn’t start recording this data until March 28.
   * If a user enters an OTK within an earlier version of the app that predates in-app metrics, it will appear in the server-side data but not these files.
+* *otk_es* indicates the number of people who enter an OTK (confirming a positive COVID diagnosis) while either in the default "monitoring" state, or in the "exposed" state after having previously received an exposure notification.

 | filename | aggregation |
 | ------------- |------------- |